 And wait they did, until lunch time.
 They looked so hang-dog shifting around in the car-port where they’d set up their instruments that Frank, when he got up, agreed to hear them there and then, fully attired like Red Indians with painted faces, they thrashed out several numbers sounding not unlike the Mothers themselves.
 Every record company had turned them down and they were going nowhere fast.
 Frank, who was also not overly-impressed, said, ‘Okay, I’ll sign you.’
 They were so ecstatic, they chucked their speakers like beach-balls into their old van.
 I believe that without Christine’s support they would have been shown the door."

-Zappa artist Cal Schenkel took photos of the band lounging around on the car port which he posted to Facebook in 2014.
+Zappa artist Cal Schenkel took photos of the band lounging around on the car port right after the audition which he posted to Facebook in 2014.

 Mid July 68 Shep Gordon and Joe Greenberg enter Cindy Dunaway's men's boutique 'Inside Outside' on Santa Monica Blvd. (which she ran with Linda Lease) and finds out about the band.